So you’ve finally decided to grin and bear it and take a Polar Plunge?

-- DO NOT dive in – this is a safety regulation and will be enforced by the safety team!
+- Do NOT dive in – this is a safety regulation and will be enforced by the safety team!

 - Beyond that, remember that a Plunge is whatever you want it to be, so there is no pressure to fully submerge yourself.
 I personally recommend you do not go into the water above your abdomen, but that’s up to you.
-The water is cold (it is February after all!) and can take your breath away… with exhilaration!
+The water is cold (it is February after all!) and can take your breath away…with exhilaration!

 - Do not run into the water too quickly, there might be things in the water you can not see.
 You might step on them or kick them and trip.

 - Do not be the first to go into the water if it is your first time.
-Remember there will be many people behind you and if you get in there and decide you need to get out immediately, it will be difficult to do so quickly.
+Remember, there will be many people behind you and if you get in there and decide you need to get out immediately, it will be difficult to do so quickly.

-- A plastic bag for wet clothes
+- A Bag for wet clothes

-- Two medium-sized towels – one to dry with and one to stand on
+- Two medium-sized Towels – one to dry with and one to stand on

-- Clean, dry under garments to wear after your plunge
+- Clean, dry undergarments to wear after your plunge

 - Maybe bring a Waterproof Camera that you can carry into the Plunge Zone with you… or feel free to ask a fellow Plunger to capture your big moment and you can email your favorite photos to us if you want to share them on our gallery.